 Featured In the Sale of Coins, Bank Notes & Postage Stamps

-NEW YORK, NY -- Doyle is honored to auction The “Dr. Al” Collection of Gold Coins as a feature of the sale of Coins, Bank Notes & Postage Stamps on Tuesday, October 22, 2019 at 2pm.
-This remarkable and extensive collection is highlighted by stellar examples of the Liberty Head and St. Gaudens Double Eagle Series.
+NEW YORK, NY -- Doyle was honored to auction The “Dr. Al” Collection of Gold Coins as a feature of the sale of Coins, Bank Notes & Postage Stamps on October 22, 2019.
+This remarkable and extensive collection was highlighted by stellar examples of the Liberty Head and St. Gaudens Double Eagle Series.
 The collection was assembled in the 1950s until 1970 at a time when gold was at or under $100 per ounce.
 Fortunately, "Dr. Al” chose well and carefully stored the coins.
 They have only recently emerged after many decades.
 As a result, the Collection represents a remarkably diverse offering of mainly high-grade coins completely fresh to the market.

 When he started practicing medicine in 1931, Alfred Cossidente, M.D.
 (1903-2003) charged $2 for an office visit and $3 for a house call.
 Even then, he managed to put a few dollars aside to buy a pocket watch whose movement or workmanship fascinated him.
 It was the beginning of an important collection assembled by this avid horologist who lived to be 100 years old.
 Fellow collectors knew and respected him as a member of the National Association of Watch and Clock Collectors (NAWCC) for 57 of those years, possessing the very early membership number of 342.
 In recognition of his leadership, devotion to horology, and development of the organization's charter, the NAWCC named him a Fellow in 1959, its highest honor at the time.
 Doyle was honored to auction his remarkable collection of pocket watches in 2004, and the following year, his collection of fine pens.